top of page

 3. Utilities – Tying into plumbing, electrical, and HVAC adds costs, especially if relocation is

-4. Design & Permitting – Upfront design work, structural engineering, and city permits are
+4. Design & Permitting – Upfront design work, structural engineering, and specific permits from local authorities are essential to ensure your addition is safe and code-compliant.

 5. Finishes & Selections – Flooring, tile, cabinetry, and fixtures vary widely in cost and are